 Herbal infused honey a simple, tasty and very effective way to make your own flavourful remedy’s!
-Aromatic herbs and spices and herbs with water-soluble compounds extract into the honey, giving you the flavour and benefits of both.
+Aromatic herbs like Thyme and spices and herbs with water-soluble compounds extract into the honey, giving you the flavour and benefits of both.

 Cough syrup made with raw honey can help soothe a cough and a sore throat.